tkenning/dev.na.bambora.com/source/includes/na/take_payments/_payment_interac.md

 You must gather the idebit_ variables they pass in the querystring parameters.
 This is what a sample response from the bank portal looks like:

-You will pass these idebit_ values onto the Beanstream API for one final request.
+You will pass these idebit_ values onto our API for one final request.

 ### Step 3: Submit final payment request